danielforface/digitalLibrary/README.md

 3.  **Configure Environment Variables:**
     Create a file named `.env.local` in the root of your project directory.
 This file is for local configuration and should not be committed to version control.

-    Add the admin password to this file:
+    Add the following variables to this file:
     ```env
     # .env.local
     ADMIN_PASSWORD="your-secret-password-here"
+    NEXT_PUBLIC_ARCHIVE_NAME="Your Archive Name"
     ```
-    This password will be used to log in to the admin panel.
+    - `ADMIN_PASSWORD`: This password will be used to log in to the admin panel.
+    - `NEXT_PUBLIC_ARCHIVE_NAME`: This sets the public name of the archive site.
+The default is "אמרי נכוחים".

 ### Running the Application